 The easiest way is to use Kindle Create to format an ebook for Amazon.

 For other publishing services, you may want to format and export your ebook in epub format.

 The tool that most authors use is Calibre.
-It’s free software but can take a little while to learn how to use.
+It’s free software, but it can take a little while to learn how to use it.

 Styling and formatting a print book needs careful preparation.
-Your files need to be PDF and formatted to suit a specific page size.
+Your files must be PDF and formatted to suit a specific page size.